 Training – Julie studied Bio Diversity and Project Planning through the Darwin Initiative receiving a scholarship to continue her post graduate studies in this field.
 Extended courses have also included community development, bird, wildlife, tree courses, and permaculture etc. She then undertook a six year apprenticeship within the National Parks estates of Zimbabwe qualifying as a Zimbabwe Professional Guide.

 Safaris – Julie established Plains of Africa Safaris which is based out of UK and South Africa, with her business partner Alasdair Munn, the Safari consultancy creates professional safaris exploring remote regions of the African Continent.

 Author – Julie has also published two books, one in Zimbabwe with her dear friend Alan Munn Of Munn Publishing and the other book in South Africa which she self published and was acknowledged as “Book of the Month”in Country Life Magazine.

-Passion – Julie’s passion is painting and wildlife, game viewing, spending as much time as possible in the wilds.
-Traveling further a field to remote wild places discovering new wilderness, observing animals and birds and trees in their respective habitats.
+Passion – Julie’s passion is painting and wildlife, game viewing, spending as much time as possible walking in the bush, observing animals and birds and trees in their respective habitats.

-Countries – These journeys over the years have taken her to Alaska’s Tundra, Amazon Basin – Ecaqudor, crossing 52 States of United States of America, New Zealand, England, Scotland, Wales, Norway, Denmark, Holland, Belguim, France, West and East Germany, Switzerland, Italy, Greece, Egypt, Sudan, Kenya, Tanzania, Mozambique, Namibia, Seyschelles, Malawi, including being resident in Zimbabwe, Zambia and Botswana and South Africa.
+Countries – These journeys over the years have taken her to Alaska’s Tundra, Amazon Basin – Ecaqudor, crossing 52 States of United States of America, New Zealand, England, Scotland, Wales, Norway, Denmark, Holland, Belguim, France, West and East Germany, Switzerland, Italy, Greece, Egypt, Sudan, Kenya, Tanzania, Mozambique, Namibia, Seyschelles, Malawi, including residing in Zimbabwe, Zambia, Botswana and South Africa.